wonv-v/Insight-to-data/README.md

 	•	Solution: Integrated a vector-augmented Text-to-SQL engine.
 Natural language questions are translated into executable SQL queries.
 	•	Result: Democratized data access, reducing ad-hoc requests to the engineering team by 80%.

+5. Advanced Strategy: Metadata-Augmented Hybrid Input To further bridge the gap between human intent and machine logic, I propose a Hybrid Feedback Architecture that integrates structured metadata with natural language processing.
+The Concept: "Guided Intelligence"
+By providing users with predefined Like/Dislike tags (e.g., Shipping, UI/UX, Pricing) alongside an open-ended text field ("I would like to hear about it"), the system creates a "Human-in-the-Loop" labeling process at the point of entry.
+Technical Synergy & Benefits
+• Anchored Inference (Improving Precision):
+Instead of the LLM guessing the topic from scratch, the user-selected tags serve as a "Ground Truth" anchor.
+This allows the AI to focus solely on extracting the nuance and sentiment of the feedback, significantly reducing semantic ambiguity and misclassification.
+• Conflict Detection & Data Integrity:
+The system can cross-verify the selected tag against the written text.
+For example, if a user selects a "Like" tag for "Customer Service" but writes "The staff was rude," the system flags a Data Conflict.
+The LLM then acts as an arbiter to determine if the input is sarcastic or a user error, ensuring high data reliability.
+• HCI-Driven Efficiency (Token & Cost Optimization):
+By using tags as metadata, the system can utilize shorter, more targeted prompts.
+This reduces token consumption (API costs) and increases processing speed, as the model no longer needs to perform broad-spectrum classification for every review.
+Architectural Impact
+• Primary Category: Defined by User Tags (Stored directly in SQL category_tag).
+• Granular Insight: Extracted by LLM (Stored in SQL insight_detail or sub_category).
+• Result: A dual-layered data structure that offers both high-level statistical clarity and deep qualitative intelligence.

 5. Database Schema Design
 	•	raw_reviews (Source of Truth)
 	•	Stores immutable user content